-In this final article on photography tips for solving the photo doldrums we’ll cover two more of water’s cold season photo op’s: snow scenes and snow storms.
+In this article on photography tips for solving the photo doldrums, we’ll cover two more of water’s cold season photo ops: snow scenes and snow storms.

-# 1 – Snow scenes: After the snow has just fallen they can be beautiful, before they get marred with footprints and tire tracks.
-They are especially beautiful to see at sunrise and sunset when the snow takes on the colors from the sky.
-Just remember to compensate your meter reading + 1 to 1-1/2 stops.
+After the snow has just fallen, scenery can be beautiful, before the snow gets marred with footprints and tire tracks.
+Snow scenes are especially beautiful to see at sunrise and sunset when the snow takes on the colors from the sky.
+Just remember to compensate your meter reading + 1 to 1 1/2 stops.

-# 2 – Snow storms: Check the forecast for details, then you’ll know what your possibilities are.
-For example, if a large wet flake snow fall is predicted and wind will accompany it, foretasted to drop off to calm before the snow stops, you might have the makings of an unusual snow scene.
-The wind will paste the wet falling snow to the exposed vertical surfaces facing it and then, when it drops off to calm, allow the snow to come straight down onto every exposed horizontal surface.
+Check the forecast for details, then you’ll know what your possibilities are.
+For example, if a large wet flake snow fall is predicted and wind will accompany it, forecast to drop off to calm before the snow stops, you might have the makings of an unusual snow scene.
+The wind will paste the wet falling snow to the exposed vertical surfaces and then, when it drops off to calm, allow the snow to come straight down onto every exposed horizontal surface.
 Walking through the scenery in the direction the wind was moving yields a snowscape that looks much like a black and white negative.